Kamara runs for 3 second-half TDs, Saints beat Giants 33-18

-The anticipated slugfest between the 39-yard old Brees and the 37-year-old Manning never materialized.
+The anticipated shootout between the 39-yard old Brees and the 37-year-old Manning never materialized.

 Brees, who came in needing 418 yards passing to break Peyton Manning’s NFL career mark, finished 18 of 32 for 217 yards.
 Manning was 31 of 41 for 255 yards as the Giants (1-3) finished with just 299 total yards.